1-davnor-1-people

 From its white-sand beaches, to caves, falls and world renowned fruit bats, the Island Garden City of Samal is undoubtedly the prime face of tourism in the Davao region.
 It is definitely the island destination where Dabaonons can grab a quick summer escape.
 But more and more people from beyond are discovering it.

-From Samal’s beach fronts, nature lovers can head inward to hagimit Falls.
+From Samal’s beach fronts, nature lovers can head inward to Hagimit Falls.
 Down the steps to the multi-tiered falls, the cool refreshing water attracts families and friends.
-In a province known for its fruits, it is no surprise that a certain wave of colony of bats has also called it home – the close to 2 million fruit bats of Monfort Bat Caves.
+In a province known for its fruits, it is no surprise that a certain wave of colony of bats has also called it home – the close to 2 million fruit bats of the Monfort Bat Conservation Park.

-Plunge into the endless excitement that the Island garden City of samal has to offer.
-The jewel of Davao Gulf is a haven for various eco-adventure aactivities, such as diving, snorkeling, kayaking, canoeing, mountain biking, trekking, camping, rapelling, rock/wall climbing, ziplines and water slides.
-Aside from its renowned white-sand beaches, tourists also visit its caves, waterfalls, mountain peaks and Monfort Cave, home of the world-renowned, Guinness record-holder fruit bats.
+Plunge into the endless excitement that the Island Garden City of Samal has to offer.
+The jewel of Davao Gulf is a haven for various eco-adventure activities, such as diving, snorkeling, kayaking, canoeing, mountain climbing & biking, trekking, camping, spelunking, rappelling, rock/wall climbing, ziplines and water slides.
+Aside from its renowned white-sand beaches.

 kapalong okbot cave